 Debt-to-Income (DTI) Calculator

 A decent credit history is also a key factor in how to qualify for a personal loan as a student loan borrower.
-This is a case in which student loans can actually help you qualify for a personal loans.
+This is a case in which student loans can actually help you qualify for a personal loan.

 If you’ve made on-time payments on your student loan for the past few years, this will show you’re a responsible borrower.
 It can be a positive mark on your credit report and even boost your credit score.

 Lenders might also have other credit requirements for personal loans.
 Some might expect a minimum credit length.
 Payoff, for instance, considers your age of credit history, though it doesn’t advertise a specific length of time.

 What’s more, some lenders will reject a personal loan applicant if they have a recent delinquency.
 This makes it all the more important to carefully track all student loans and ensure you never miss a payment.